Hack3rOneness/devops-insights-20200912181407744/README.md

 You’ve used it, now you want to make it better?
 Awesome!
 Pull requests are welcome!
 Click [here] (https://github.com/facebook/fbctf/blob/master/CONTRIBUTING.md) to find out how to contribute.

 Facebook also has [bug bounty program] (https://www.facebook.com/whitehat/) that includes FBCTF.
 If you find a security vulnerability in the platform, please submit it via the process outlined on that page and do not file a public issue.

+We're also hiring a dedicated engineering lead for FBCTF!
+If you're interested in the remote position, apply [here](http://pro.applytojob.com/apply/Qe1YmW/CTF-Engineering-Lead)!

 ## Have more questions?